hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-05-workshop-goals.md

 layout: post
 title: Workshop goals
 ---
-The following project-related aspects will be addressed in the workshop by the work we do there.
+This is what we expect to accomplish over the course of the workshop, so that by the end of the workshop, we've accomplished

 ##Learning goals
 - What are the learning goals for the students in each course module?